Versión en Español | Version en Français-Canadien

 Your Data Protection Rights

-Based on where you live, you may be subject to one or more of the following data protection rights (some of which are limited rights subject to certain exceptions):
+Based on where you live, you may be subject to one or more of the following data protection rights (some of which are limited rights subject to certain exceptions), as well as the right to file/lodge a complaint with the relevant supervisory authority:

-• Right to know the personal information or categories of personal information we collect about you and how it is used and shared.
+Right to know/be informed as to the personal information or categories of personal information we have about you.

-• Right to opt out of certain processing, such as targeted advertising, automated decision making, or certain types of profiling.
+Right to opt out of/object to certain processing, such as targeted advertising or certain types of profiling.

-• Right to withdraw consent, provided that any such withdrawal only applies prospectively and will not impact prior processing conducted in accordance with your prior freely given consent.
+Right to withdraw consent at any time, free of charge.
+Any such withdrawal only applies prospectively and will not impact prior processing conducted in accordance with your prior freely given consent.

 Non-discrimination.
 Privacy and data protection laws generally prohibit discrimination against consumers who choose to exercise their data protection rights.
 Socure will not deny you any goods or services as a result of your exercise of data protection rights.